10 minute read

 → Homo [Genus]

 — “Unofficial” taxonomy below this line

 → Northwest European

 → [Dutch individual]

-A genetic cluster analysis is, essentially, a computerized version of the taxonomic process of sorting ‘things’ into categories.
-A cluster analysis is created via software that automatically sorts pieces of data into a predefined number of groups (or ‘clusters’), according to how similar or different those pieces of data are from one another.
+A genetic cluster analysis is, essentially, a computerized version of the taxonomic process of grouping ‘things’ into categories.
+A cluster analysis is created via software that automatically sorts pieces of data into a predefined number of groups (or ‘clusters’), according to how related those pieces of data are to one another.
 Users define how many clusters the software should divide the data into via the command “K=#”, where “#” is the number of clusters.

 Here’s a K=7 cluster analysis.

-Each thin line represents one sample (or one individual).
-The Maya individual below is predominantly descended from the ancestry component labeled ‘America’ (purple), but also has 25% ‘Europe’ (green), 3% ‘E. Asia’ (orange), and 1% ‘C.S.
-Asia’ (blue) ancestry.
+Each thin line represents one ‘sample’ (or one individual).
+The Maya individual below is predominantly descended from the ancestry component labeled ‘America’ (purple), but also has 25% ancestry from ‘Europe’ (green), 3% ‘E. Asia’ (orange), and 1% ‘C.S.
+Asia’ (blue).